moorepants/eme185/content/pages/presentations.rst

 manufactured, etc. The content should mirror the main content of the final design report.

-Your teaching assistant, the primary instructor, your sponsor, and other potential guests will be present.
+Your teaching assistant, the primary instructor and potentially your sponsor and other potential guests will be present.
 The presentation should be geared toward and "engineering management" audience.

 **You will need to submit your presentation materials as a PDF to Canvas by midnight Wednesday, June 14th.**